pdjr-signalk/pdjr-skplugin-devantech/README.md

 channel a PUT handler that translates state change requests into relay device operating commands.

+The most reliable devices supported by the plugin are those in the DS range.
+These can be configured to automatically report their status to the Signal K host and the plugin will use these report messages as a trigger for establishing control communication with the remote device.

 Devantech modules are not consistent in providing confirmative responses to relay operating commands and are somewhat inconsistent in the ways in which they can be cajoled into reporting module status.

 The plugin ensures that:

 1. Every relay operation command immediately results in a device status